shaharmintz/antigravity-browser-automation-skill/README.md

 A lightweight framework for creating browser automation skills using Playwright.
 Leveraging Antigravity's relience on Playwright for built-in agentic browser capabilities, this template streamlines connecting to an open Chrome instance, managing actions, and auto-generating the SKILL.md file.

+## Motivation

+By integrating these specialized skills with built-in Antigravity workflows, you can implement complete, powerful agentic solutions that might otherwise require complex custom development.
+This approach allows you to extend your IDE's capabilities far beyond traditional software development, enabling you to automate interactions with files, web resources, and external data to achieve a wide range of goals efficiently.

 ## Features

 -   **Seamless Playwright Integration**: Connects to the existing Chrome instance opened by Antigravity via CDP (Chrome DevTools Protocol).